 I believe we have on excellent range of student media available as a University, whilst there is current publicity on the website I would like to make them a bolder presence making sure they are part of the forefront of the Union as they are a voice of the students.
 I would also see what could be done to increase knowledge of the societies in first year, as from personal experience I did not know much about the societies until later on.
 I'd also like to chat to people from all the societies to find out the current issues specific to each of them and work out a plan to solve these.

-Vice President Activities
+Candidate for Vice President Activities

 - I am Passionate about the university and its societies.